ehab-abdelhamid/ScaleMine/README.md

 # ScaleMine
-Parallel Frequent Subgraph Mining
+ScaleMine: Scalable Parallel Frequent Subgraph Mining in a Single Large Graph

 This is the ScaleMine Source Release README
 Last updated for ScaleMine on 9 August, 2016
 -----------------------------------------------------------------------------

-OVERVIEW:
+##Overview:

 ScaleMine is a novel parallel frequent subgraph mining system for a single large graph.
 ScaleMine introduces a novel two-phase approach.
 The first phase is